 Trustworthy – Miles featuring Tyson S.T & Roho [produced by DoouShii]

 Miles and Tyson S.T seem to be a winning combination for me, as this is their second appearance on this list but this time with Miles taking the reigns as lead in Trustworthy.
 The husky-toned rapper enlists the help of Teli and Roho in this song that finds him reeling from a fractured relationship that he’s still yearning for whilst stewing on the motivations that keep him moving.
 Miles is in a considered state of anxiety, intensified by the statement that opens and runs throughout the track that reads: “I can feel your energy and don’t know who to trust”.
 His vocal performance is emotional and engaging but still manages to pack in some entertaining take downs of his foes.
 The chorus is truly one of my favourites of the year.
-It finds Tyson S.T cooing sweet nothings that he’ll do to make amends whilst Roho adlibs.
+It finds Tyson S.T and Roho cooing sweet nothings on what they’ll do to make amends as they seek refuge from the stresses of their hustle.
 Trustworthy is an enjoyable slice of emotional hip-hop filled with captivating storytelling, inventive take-downs and a solid showcase from one of the game’s newer voices.

 Truth Is – Joda Kgosi [produced by Elizee]